Arthritis Travel Insurance

 When you are travelling with Arthritis, it is important to make sure you have enough medication to last for the duration of the trip.
-Keep your Medication with you in your carry on luggage in case your luggage is lost or delayed.
+Keep your medication with you in your carry on luggage in case your luggage is lost or delayed.

-Make sure your medicine is clearly labelled with your identification, that of your Doctor and the name of the medication and a any other pertinent information.
+Make sure your medicine is clearly labelled with your identification, that of your Doctor and the name of the medication and any other pertinent information.

-It may be necessary to prove that the medication is in fact yours in certain places for security reasons, so make sure the medication labels are properly labelled to match your identification.
+It may be necessary to prove that the medication is in fact yours in certain places for security reasons, so make sure the medication labels are properly labelled to match your identity.

 If you need to carry needles or syringes on you, take a Medical Prescription proving their necessity as well, so you do not have any problem getting through security with them.

 If you are travelling to a hot climate, it may be necessary for you to store your medicine in a cool place or out of direct sunlight.
 Many types of medication will increase your sensitivity to the sun, meaning you may need to be more careful when protecting your skin.

 Check with your Doctor about adapting the time you take your medication in different time zones when you are are away.

 - When choosing flights and an Airline for your holiday, try to find a direct flight to avoid the physical challenges of changing flights.